tamer2025almstkshf/mbhtest/README.md

 If you cannot provide credentials, mirror or replace those private dependencies with public equivalents so `composer install` works without special access.

 The tests use mocked database connections to avoid touching production data.

+## License

+This project is licensed under the MIT License with a limited one-year warranty.
+The warranty covers defects in materials and workmanship for one year from the date of delivery.
+Remedies are limited to repair or replacement, and liability is capped at the amount paid for the Software.
+See [LICENSE](LICENSE) for full terms.